StevenMicheletti/poolparty/README.md

 - ##### OUTDIR/_chr_prop_mean.pdf
   - Mean proportion of each chromosome covered by mapped reads after filtering out reads by min and max depth of coverage.
 Similar plots will produced for each library/population

+# Troubleshooting

+PoolParty is new and thus users may encounter bugs.
+However, there are common issues that can be avoided  :

+1) Permissions: Proper permissions are not only needed to run the PoolParty modules, but also all dependencies.
+Ensure that your user account has permissions to execute programs and write to the specified output direcotires.
+2) Memory: With increased data comes increased memory usage.
+If java programs encounter a memory error they will usually spit out a interpretable error.
+Tune the java memory parameter accordingly.
+3) Storage: Large temporary files can fill up smaller hard drives fast.
+Storage issues generally will have to be resolved with hardware.

+If an issue does not fall within this category, post the error message and explanation to the GitHub page.